mathexl/askgon/readme.md

-Askgon is an open source Q and A online platform optimized for classrooms and organized groups.
+Postrium is an open source Q and A online platform optimized for classrooms and organized groups.
-Askgon utilizes the Laravel Framework with Vue.JS.
+Postrium utilizes the Laravel Framework with Vue.JS.
 To get the site running:

 1) Install composer.<br>
 2) composer install<br>